plasne/aks-lab/02-Develop-Process-Services.md

 For this lab, we will not have any process services, but I have included it here for completeness.
 Some examples of the process services we might build include:

+- A recommendation service that provides users with artists they may like based on following artists.

+- A scheduled job to import songs as artists record new material.

-- A scheduled job to ensure all
+- A scheduled job to ensure all data in the system is valid (no duplicates, all records have required information, etc.).